 However, people of all ages use this drug, and some even use it as a “date rape” drug.
 Molly is easy to slip into drinks, leaving the victims confused.
 To make matters worse, the Molly drug makes it hard for people to fight back, so they’re vulnerable to attack.

 How to Tell Whether Someone Is Using Molly

 The effects of Molly are widespread, so sometimes it’s difficult to tell if people are using Molly or another drug.
 While under the influence, however, they usually exhibit certain symptoms.
 Some of these include bizarre behavior, psychosis, jaw clenching or sweating.
 Once the drug wears off, people usually show signs of extended depression after even the first dose.

 No matter which drug you abuse, the path to recovery always starts with detox.
-At Serenity House Detox, our goal is to provide a strong foundation for rehab and long lasting sobriety.
+At Serenity House Detox & Recovery, our goal is to provide a strong foundation for rehab and long lasting sobriety.
 This foundation will provide the support you need to complete treatment.
 Some of the different detox programs that we provide include:

 We provide detox services for a number of drugs, including Molly, crack, meth, heroin, and alcohol.
 We also offer detox services for prescription drug addiction.
 No matter what drug you abuse, we can help you detox from it safely.

 Reach out to Serenity House Detox & Recovery today to stop letting Molly or other drugs ruin your life.
 Let us start you down the path to recovery with proper detox.
 Contact us today at 866-294-5306.